Aortic valve repair & replacement

-If you have an aortic valve problem, surgery may be the best way correct it.
+If you have an aortic valve problem, surgery may be the best way to correct it.
 Fortunately, Northwest Regional Heart & Vascular in Portland is home to some of this region’s most experienced cardiac surgeons, with particular expertise in the latest minimally invasive surgical techniques.

 As a candidate for surgery, you are carefully evaluated by a multidisciplinary team to determine what technique is best for you: transcatheter aortic valve implantation, minimally invasive surgical aortic valve replacement, or, less commonly, conventional, open-chest surgical aortic valve replacement.

-And you’ll be glad to know that the average hospital stay at Northwest Regional Heart and Vascular for patients undergoing aortic valve replacement is 4.48 days vs. a national average of 7.5 days, according to the Society of Thoracic Surgeons registry – a testament to the skill of our cardiac surgeons and our excellent nursing care.
+And you’ll be glad to know that the average hospital stay at Northwest Regional Heart & Vascular for patients undergoing aortic valve replacement is 4.48 days vs. a national average of 7.5 days, according to the Society of Thoracic Surgeons registry – a testament to the skill of our cardiac surgeons and our excellent nursing care.